MekAkUActOR/RowHammer/Paper Review/MR__2016__Experiments-and-Root-Cause-Analysis-for-Active-Precharge-Hammering-Fault-in-DDR3-SDRAM-under-3×-nm-Technology.md

 - RowHammer characterizations at the macro and micro levels were split.
 There is no straight relationship between macro characterization and micro characterization.
 - Only characterized row hammer effect on two data patterns, which is not comprehensive enough.
 And did not explain the mechanism of row hammer happening in the case of data pattern $P_{1/1}$ clearly.
 - $t_{dead}$  in  Section 4.2 is not necessary.
-The varialble supposed to be controled is the number of hammering, not experimental time.
+The variable supposed to be controlled is the number of hammering, not experimental time.
 - Only experiments, no new ideas.

 ## Thoughts